-RBAir has no immediate outdoor space for leisure use.
-Staff will seek to provide supervised indoor areas that can be used during lunch and other breaks, but will also supervise students who want to use nearby parks, or other suitable areas.
+RBNWL has a 'back garden' space for leisure use.
+Such space is very limited.
+Staff will seek to provide supervised indoor areas that can be used during lunch and other breaks, but will also supervise students who want to use nearby park, or other suitable areas.
 In such cases appropriate risk assessments will be carried out and supervision made.